mchirino89/gymapp/README.md

 ## License

 It'll be a public project only during udacity's review.
+It's not intended as an open source project